semalpatil/simple-intro-to-pytorch/README.md

-# A Practical Introduction to Learning ML using Pytorch
+# An Introduction to ML using PyTorch

 This is a simple introduction to Machine Learning using Pytorch.
 Before using Pytorch, we will first take a quick look at linear regression using Scikit-Learn a machine learning toolkit, based on a traditional non-neural net approach.
 This will give you a good idea about the problem we are trying to solve, and help you understand the Pytorch code easily.